Industry Comparison: Evaluating Apple Against Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-With a relatively high Price to Sales ratio of 8.06, which is 4.09x the industry average, the stock might be considered overvalued based on sales performance.
+The stock's relatively high Price to Sales ratio of 7.67, surpassing the industry average by 3.99x, may indicate an aspect of overvaluation in terms of sales performance.

 -